Why dispute resolution is important

 Dispute resolution in New Zealand

-Alternative dispute resolution services play a very important role in the broader dispute resolution environment in New Zealand.
-One of our major aims is to achieve better coordination and greater consistency in dispute resolution approaches
+Alternative dispute resolution services play an important role in Aotearoa New Zealand.
+One major aim is to achieve better coordination and greater consistency in dispute resolution approaches.

-Dispute resolution is being used in many aspects of New Zealand life with at least 55 different dispute resolution schemes or procedures that we have identified.
-These cover areas as diverse as consumer protection, employment, property and building, occupational regulation and human rights.
+There are at least 55 different dispute resolution schemes or procedures in Aotearoa New Zealand.
+These cover areas as diverse as consumer protection, employment, property and building and human rights.

-There are also more than 50 public accountability agencies that are partly or wholly focused on complaints to or about government.
+There are also public accountability agencies that are partly or wholly focused on complaints to or about government, for example the Ombudsman whose primary role is to investigate complaints against government agencies.

 Dispute resolution practitioners